tcrosley1/test/readme.md

-# MPLAB® Harmony 3 Audio, Support Package
+# MPLAB® Harmony 3 Bluetooth, Support Package

-MPLAB Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC32 microcontroller and microprocessor devices.
+MPLAB Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC microcontroller and microprocessor devices.
 Refer to the following links for more information.

  - [Microchip 32-bit MCUs](https://www.microchip.com/design-centers/32-bit)